Krupanj: History

 New, intensive mining period began in 1870, and lasted up to the 1960s.
 Focus was shifted to antimony, while production of zinc, silver, sulfur and iron ultimately failed.
 At the end of the 19th century, a lead-antimony smeltery was founded in the city.
 During World War I, a battle between Austria-Hungary and Serbian forces was fought at the nearby site of Mačkov kamen, the peak of Jagodnja mountain.
 A charnel house or memorial church is built in memory of the event 1930 when the bones of both Serbian soldier and Austrian aggressors were buried in the same ossuary.

 Town's hospital was donated by the benefactor Nikola Spasić, Daily Politika donated the cultural center, in memory of its founders, brothers Darko F. Ribnikar and Vladislav F. Ribnikar, who were both killed in action in this area, fighting off Austro-Hungarian invading forces in 1914, during World War I. There are also court building, police building and hotel "Borac".

 During World War II, in the village of Bela Crkva, partisan Žikica Jovanović Španac killed two gendarmes on 7 July 1941, which would become the official date of celebration of the people's uprising against occupiers in Serbia during communist rule.
 On 26 September 1941, a meeting of partisans' main headquarters, presided by Josip Broz Tito, was held in the nearby village of Stolice.
 A monument and memorial park were built after the war, celebrating the event.
 As the town was one of the centers of the Republic of Užice, it was burned to the ground by German occupiers in late 1941, with only a few buildings surviving.

 During the war, antimony mining in Krupanj reached a peak, as German occupational forces pushed the smeltery to the maximum.
 Not counting the sickness, local population had no benefits from antimony production, before or after the war.
 Instead, they were mostly employed in agriculture, husbandry and forestry.
 The especially produced plums, which as prunes were exported even to the United States.
 Some 30,000 m3 of wood yearly would be collected from the Boranja mountain.

 In the second half of the 20th century, all mining activity ceased.
 Founded in 1957 in Loznica, cellulose "Viskoza" factory became one of the largest companies in western Serbia by the 1980s.
 Several companies in connection to factory were founded in time in Krupanj.
 After the collapse of "Viskoza" in the 1990s, all industrial activity in Krupanj halted also.
 By the early 2020s, operational were only few micro-companies in wood industry, and one small textile factory, founded in the late 2010s.

 Krupanj was affected by significant flooding in May 2014.
 Many houses, roads and a bridge were completely destroyed.

-Demographics

-According to the 2011 census results, the municipality has a population of 17,295 inhabitants.

-Ethnic groups

-The ethnic composition of the municipality: